sul-dlss-labs/estimation/template.md

 This is the amount of time estimated for the above team to tackle the work as described.
 The estimate should be expressed as a range between two orders of magnitude, chosen from the below values, for a given number of team members at a given allocation (with the understanding that 100% of a DLSS engineer's time is roughly 75% of their "contact time," due to competing priorities and time spent in meetings):

-* An hour
+* 1 hour
-* A day
+* 1 day
-* A week
+* 1 week
-* A month
+* 1 month
-* Three months
+* 3 months
-* Six months
+* 6 months
-* Nine months
+* 9 months
-* A year
+* 1 year
-* More than a year
+* >1 year

+Examples:
+* Between 1 hour and 1 week for 100% contact time of 2 engineers.
-Example: Between three months and nine months for a team of four engineers working at 75% contact time.
+* 3-9 months for a team of 4 engineers, each devoting 75% of his/her/their contact time.